T-U-R-A/tura-coding-book/Chapter1.typ

 \
 *Intuitive Explanation* :

-- Read the string from left to right and keep a *counter* for the block you are currently inside.
+This program finds the longest stretch of the same character in a string.

+It goes through each character one by one:

-- If the current character equals the previous one, increase counter by one.
++ If it’s the same as the previous one, it extends the current streak.
-- If it differs, *reset* the counter to `1` (the new character starts a fresh block).
-- Track the maximum value of the counter as you go.

-This is classic *run-length* reasoning: every position either continues the current run or starts a new one.

-*Why it works?*

-- *current* = length of the run that *ends at the current index*.
-- *maxLen* = maximum run length seen *anywhere up to now*.

-At each new character:
-- If it matches the previous one, `current += 1`; otherwise `current = 1`.
-- Update `maxLen = max(maxLen, current)` so it always reflects the best seen.
++ If it’s different, it resets the count.
++  It keeps track of the maximum streak found.

+Finally, it prints the length of that longest consecutive sequence.

 \
 *Code :*